 This is the new fancy word to pronounce if you are a consultant discussing about GDPR, if you are looking for a job it also made "I am an entrepreneur" completely has been.
 You can offer your service as an external data protection officer.
 (37.6)

-Controllers must have a data protection officer, if they perform as a data processing as a core activity or sensitive data processing.
+Controllers must have a data protection officer, if they perform data processing as a core activity, or sensitive data processing.
 (37.b & 37.c)

 He mostly ensures the compliance with GDPR.
 (38 & 39)

 Codes of conduct and certifications